History Department Bylaws

 A week in advance of the meeting, the chair will distribute an agenda.
 The role of secretary will rotate in alphabetical order.
 If a vote is to be taken, a faculty member must be present to vote.
 If a faculty member must miss a meeting where a vote is to be taken, he or she may request that the chair read a statement in advance of the vote.
 Any voting that involves hiring, promotion, or tenure will be taken by a confidential, paper ballot (unless extenuating circumstances make a confidential electronic vote necessary).
 Other routine voting will be done by a simple majority, either by the show of hands or a voice vote.
 All bylaw amendments must be proposed in writing and sent to the Chair and the Executive Committee before they have set the agenda for the next meeting, at least one week prior to the department meeting at which they are to be discussed.
 The submitted, written proposal must be placed on the agenda for the upcoming meeting.
 Voting on bylaw amendments requires that at least 50% of the department members are present.

 Unless otherwise stipulated in the bylaws, department meetings follow Robert's Rules of Order.
 The chair, as a faculty member, is permitted to vote on any matter coming before the department.

-Department meeting agendas and minutes are posted on the History Department’s Owlspace site under Department Meetings, and are accessible to all tenure-track members of the department.
+Department meeting agendas and minutes are posted in the History Department’s Box folder and are accessible to all tenure-track members of the department.